tricpony/FinalFour/README.md

 ### Game Event ###
 Game events drive the flow of the game from start to finish.

+### Known Issues ###
+In SwiftUI version of DetailVeiwController the product artwork was coded to have a fixed size for all selections -- not getting that behavior.

+### Leaks ###
+Verified that the DetailVeiwController is not leaking.

 ### Unit Tests ###
 Unit tests have been included with special emphasis on the rule engine and game events.